saviganga/devops-challenges-multi-tier-acrchitecture-manual/README.md

     - setup and install mysql service on the VM designated as the database server
     - clone java application code, and migrate the database schema
     - setup and install memcached service on the VM designated as the cache server
-    - setup and install rabbitMQ service on the M designated as the message broker server
+    - setup and install rabbitMQ service on the VM designated as the message broker server